bigfive-org/bigfive-web/web/posts/en/sigmund_freud.md

 Freud's impact on psychology and culture is undeniable.
 He introduced a new way of thinking about the human mind, behavior, and the importance of early childhood experiences.
 His work influenced not only psychology but also art, literature, and popular culture.

 However, Freud's theories have also faced significant criticism.
 Some argue that his ideas are unscientific and lack empirical support.
-Others criticize his overemphasis on sexuality and his perceived misogyny.
+Others criticize his overemphasis on sexuality and the fact that his methods are only based on adults and upper class women from the late 19th century in Vienna.
 Despite these criticisms, Freud's contributions to the field of psychology continue to be studied and debated.

 ### Later Years and Death